Effects of alcohol on memory

-Ethanol is the type of alcohol found in alcoholic beverages.
-It is a volatile, flammable, colorless liquid that acts as a central nervous system depressant.
-Ethanol can impair different types of memory.
+Effects of alcohol on memory include disruption of various memory processes, affecting both formation and recall of information.

 Mode of actions

 Effects on the hippocampus

 Alcohol acts as a general central nervous system depressant, but it also affects some specific areas of the brain to a greater extent than others.
 Memory impairment caused by alcohol has been linked to the disruption of hippocampal function—particularly affecting gamma-Aminobutyric acid (GABA) and N-methyl-D-aspartate (NMDA) neurotransmission which negatively impacts long-term potentiation (LTP).
 The molecular basis of LTP is associated with learning and memory.
 Particularly, damage to hippocampal CA1 cells adversely affects memory formation, and this disruption has been linked to dose-dependent levels of alcohol consumption.
 At higher doses, alcohol significantly inhibits neuronal activity in both the CA1 and CA3 pyramidal cell layers of the hippocampus.
 This impairs memory encoding, since the hippocampus plays an important role in the formations of new memories.